Warrior (band): History

 In 2017, Parramore McCarty made a comeback fronting Radiation Romeos, named after a line in the song "Atomic Playboys" from his 1989 album of the same name with Steve Stevens.
 Initiated by German producer Michael Voss, the group's debut album was released June 2 on Italy's Frontiers Records, preceded by a video for the song "Ocean Drive".

 On April 16, 2020, a posting on the Warrior Facebook page which read, "Warrior fans how about an E.P. with four new songs?
-Just seeing if there would be some demand for something like this hmmmm...", and a follow-up 2 days later, "OK because the response was so crazy we are going to do an EP.
+Just seeing if there would be some demand for something like this hmmmm...", and a follow-up two days later, "OK because the response was so crazy we are going to do an EP.
 Cannot reveal the lineup yet but it will contain members who have at one time or another been a part of Warrior all helmed by Joe Floyd.
-Welcome Aboard!!", suggested that the band might finally get back in gear after no further activities had taken place in the wake of Warrior's 2014 Keep It True festival appearance.
+Welcome Aboard!!", suggested that the band might finally get back in gear, as no further activities had taken place in the wake of Warrior's 2014 Keep It True festival appearance.

-On May 11, 2021, it was reported that long-time Warrior bassist, Rob Farr, who had recorded 2004's The War of Gods and Men with the band, passed away at age 58.
+On May 11, 2021, it was reported that long-time Warrior bassist, Rob Farr, who had recorded 2004's The War of Gods and Men with the band, had died at the age of 58.